[WorkAround] Beware of KB3126446—Causing Re-boot Issues in Windows 10 and 8.1 and 7 SP1 and Server 2012 R2

 1. Open Group Policy

-2. In Computer ConfigurationAdministrative Templates, Windows Components, Terminal Services, double-click the Allows users to connect remotely using Terminal Services setting.
+2. In Computer ConfigurationAdministrative Templates, Windows Components, and Terminal Services, double-click the Allows users to connect remotely using Terminal Services setting.

 3. Do one of the following: